 How to Pass Your Physiotherapy Competency Exam (PCE) Clinical Component, 5 Real Tips!

-If you have not yet completed the written portion of the Physiotherapy Competency Exam (PCE), check out our blog 3 Tips to Prepare for the Physiotherapy Competency Exam to gain some great insight!
+If you have not yet completed the written portion of the Physiotherapy Competency Exam (PCE), check out our blog 11 Tips to Pass the Canadian Physiotherapy Competency Exam to gain some great insight!

 If you have already written it, congratulations!
 You've made it through the written component of the PCE!
 Read below for some great advice and insight on how to pass your clinical component.